Gadolinium: Magnetic refrigeration via magnetocalorics

 Gadolinium is the standard reference material in the study of magnetic refrigeration near room temperature.
 Pure Gd itself exhibits a large magnetocaloric effect near its Curie temperature of 20 C, and this has sparked interest into producing Gd alloys having a larger effect and tunable Curie temperature.
-In Gd_{5}(Si_{x}Ge_{1−x})_{4}, Si and Ge compositions can be varied to adjust the Curie temperature.
+In Gd5(Si_{x}Ge_{1−x})4, Si and Ge compositions can be varied to adjust the Curie temperature.

-Gadolinium-based materials, such as Gd_{5}(Si_{x}Ge_{1−x})_{4}, are currently the most promising materials, owing to their high Curie temperature and giant magneto-caloric effect.
+Gadolinium-based materials, such as Gd5(Si_{x}Ge_{1−x})4, are currently the most promising materials, owing to their high Curie temperature and giant magneto-caloric effect.

 Magnetic refrigeration could provide significant efficiency and environmental advantages over conventional refrigeration methods.